Why setting this goal?

 Indeed, these actors deal with SDG 6 but also with some other items.
 Climate KIC (Partner), The Great Bubble Barrier (the private sector) is helping governments and businesses stop plastic pollution in rivers and canals around the world.

-In addition, the Surfrider Foundation Australia is a registered non-profit organization that wants to reduce the amount of plastic going into the water.
+In addition, the Surfrider Foundation Australia is a registered non-profit organization that wants to reduce the amount of plastic thrown into the waters.
 It is focused on protecting Australia’s waves and beaches through :

 - conservation